Initialization

 Vanilla Js Connect Lifecycle.

-In any JavaScript framework, the available wrapper components' purpose is typing, rendering a web component into the DOM and
+In any JavaScript framework, the available wrapper components' purpose is typing, rendering a web component into the

-syncing framework props to the rendered component.
-Once rendered, the web component has its own lifecycle and is not aware of any framework.
+DOM and syncing framework props to the rendered component.
+Once rendered, the web component has its own lifecycle and

 Prop Changes#

-renders again and synchronizes its properties to the rendered p-button
+In case of a prop change the Angular p-button renders again and synchronizes its properties to the rendered p-button

 element.
 What follows is, again, exactly as documented at